-There are three basic strategies towards controlling what access a user has while signed into a privileged account login session.
+There are four basic strategies towards controlling what access a user has while signed into a privileged account login session.
 In the following, we'll use Unix/Linux examples, but the same principles apply to all types of systems:

 - Coarse-grained: (root, Administrator, etc.)